 What is the price of tile roof cleaning and coating through Väriset?

-The price of tile roof cleaning and coating is based on the size of the roof, its condition and slope, and how much preparatory work is needed before the actual coating.
-The more moss, dirt, or broken tiles on the roof, the more time and materials the work requires.
-As we state in a previous article:
+The price of cleaning and coating a tile roof is determined by the size, condition, and slope of the roof, as well as how much preparatory work is needed before the actual coating.
+The more moss, dirt, or damaged tiles on the roof, the more time and materials the work requires.
+A rough price range for painting and coating a normal-sized detached house tile roof is 3,000–7,000 euros and for protective coating of a tile roof 2,000–4,000 euros.

 Cleaning and coating cost significantly less than a complete roof renovation, and when done correctly, they extend the tile roof’s lifespan by several years.
 Feel free to contact us, and we will come for a free assessment visit and provide a clear quote for your specific project.